-Operator Service Frequency Journey Time Fare (Adult Return) Irish Rail Sligo - Longford - Dublin ~Hourly to Dublin ~2 hrs to Dublin -1hr 25 mins to Sligo €24
+Operator Service Frequency Journey Time Fare (Adult Return- 2022) Irish Rail Sligo - Longford - Dublin Every 1-2 hours bidirectional ~2 hrs to Dublin -1hr 25 mins to Sligo Approximately €24

 3.11.3 Public Transport Accessibility Analysis

 PTAL (Public Transport Accessibility Analysis) is a measure of connectivity by public transport.
 PTAL gives an overview of how well an area is connected by public transport.
 The score is a combination of the walk time to the transport stop (bus or tram stop, railway station) and the level of service at that stop.
 As well as walk time and frequency, the calculation also introduces the average wait time at a stop and a reliability factor which is different for rail and bus.